 One of the most controversial changes to the Royal Arch Ritual occurred in 1989, when the Supreme Grand Chapter decreed the removal of the so-called 'Word in Three Languages' (Jabulon), and its replacement by the original Mason Word.

-The earliest reference I can find to the 'Word in Three Languages' is in a French manuscript entitled Grand, ou Royal Arche from 1768 This is the Clermont ritual manuscript in the Biblioteque Nationale Francaise (BnF FM4 85 f.41v).
+The earliest reference I can find to the 'Word in Three Languages' is in a French manuscript entitled Grand, ou Royal Arche from c.1775 in the Biblioteque Nationale Francaise (BnF FM4 85 f.41v).

-Sont encore Sur l'autel les noms des Rois, d'hirame Roy de Tyr, de Salomon en langue Siriaque, et d'hiram abif en hebreu ; ce qui s'explique ainsi :
+Sont encore Sur l'autel les noms des Rois, d'hirame Roy de Tyr, de Salomon en langue Siriaque, et d'hiram abif en hebreu; ce qui s'explique ainsi:

+Syriac hebreu Grec Ja Bu Lon

-SyriachebreuGrecJaBuLonLe mot de passe est guiblum.Les trois mots Saerés Signifient Jéhovah.Les trois mots Saerés Signifient Jéhovah.
+Le mot de passe est giiiblum.

+Les trois mots Sacrés Signifient Jéhovah.

-[There are also on the altar the names of the Kings, Hiram King of Tyre, Solomon in the Siriac language, and Hiram abif in Hebrew; these are explained thus:
+[There are also on the altar the names of the Kings, Hiram King of Tyre, Solomon in the Siriac language, and Hiram Abif in Hebrew; these are explained thus:

-Syriac Hebrew Greek

-Ja Bu Lon
+Syriac Hebrew Greek Ja Bu Lon

-The password is Guiblum.
+The password is Giiiblum.

-The three Mason words mean Jehovah.]
+The three sacred words mean Jehovah.]